 - 1 1/2 teaspoons white vinegar

-- Add more oil if needed and saute onion for 2-3 minutes.
-Add the celery and green pepper and saute for another 2-3 minutes.
+- Add more oil if needed followed by the onion and green pepper.
+Cook for 4-5 minutes until softened.
+Add the celery saute for another 2-3 minutes.

-- Add the ginger and shredded carrots and saute for about 1 minute.
-Add the sauce and beef back to the pan and cook until heated through.
+- Add the shredded carrots and cook for 1-2 minutes.
+Add the sauce and bring to a simmer.
+Cook for a few minutes until hot.
 Serve over rice if desired.
 Enjoy!